 An apicoectomy involves making a small incision in your gum tissues near the tooth in order to see the underlying bone.
 We can then remove the infected tissues, as well as the very end of the root tip.
 We place a small filling to seal the end of the root canal, and a few stitches may be needed to help your gum tissues heal.
 Over the next few months, your bone will heal around the end of the tooth root.

 If you have a tooth that has undergone root canal therapy in the past but is causing pain once again, you may need an apicoectomy.
-Please call or visit our office today to learn more and to schedule your appointment.
+Please call or visit one of our offices in Beavercreek or West Chester to learn more and to schedule your appointment.
 We are dedicated to improving your dental health and relieving your pain.

 See What Other Patients Are Saying

 Empire Dental Group Provides Care for Advanced Dental Procedures

 We love referrals

 Our office works with a number of dentists in the area to provide Apicoectomies as a referral service.
 If you are dentist or a patient looking to schedule a procedure, fill out the form below to get started.